mntvvaa/assignment3_ads/README.md

 | 100        | 344000      | 115500     | 3300          |
 | 1000       | 8439900     | 258800     | 10100         |

+###  Key Findings

+- Bubble Sort is the slowest algorithm, especially on large datasets.
+- Merge Sort performs significantly faster and scales well.
+- Linear Search is simple but inefficient for large arrays.
+- The results confirm theoretical Big-O complexity in practice.

 ---
 ### Observations: